Volumes soar at Emami Ltd counter

-Eveready Industries India Ltd, Shilpa Medicare Ltd, Page Industries Ltd, Glenmark Pharmaceuticals Ltd are among the other stocks to see a surge in volumes on BSE today, 24 June 2019.
+Sundaram Finance Ltd, Shilpa Medicare Ltd, Glenmark Pharmaceuticals Ltd, T.V.
+Today Network Ltd are among the other stocks to see a surge in volumes on NSE today, 24 June 2019.

 Powered by Capital Market - Live News